Discover Gard : Fine Arts (Painting / Sculpture / Street Art / Photo)

 Cinema

 Thanks to the diversity of its landscapes, the Gard region has been the location for numerous film shoots since 1910, when Jean Durant's westerns were shot in Vauvert en Camargue.
 Henri-Georges Clouzot's 1953 Palme d'Or winner Le salaire de la peur (The Wages of F ear) used the Anduze bamboo grove to recreate the lush vegetation of Guatemala.
 François Truffaut's 1957 short film Les Mistons, shot in Nîmes, marked the first appearance of Nîmes-born Bernadette Lafont, who was buried in 2013 at her family farmhouse in Saint-André-de-Valborgne.
 In 1975, the communes of Belvezet and Valléragues, not far from Uzès, welcomed Serge Gainsbourg and the cast of Je t'aime moi non plus.
 In 1986, Sommière played host to the partial recreation of Marcel Pagnol's Provence for Claude Berri's adaptations of Jean de Fleurette and Manon des Sources, starring Daniel Auteuil, Gérard and Elizabeth Depardieu, Yves Montand and Emmanuelle Béart.
 The same year, Gérard Depardieu continued his presence in the département with the filming of Francis Veber's Les Fugitifs, starring Pierre Richard.
-Older historical re-enactments were also set in the region: in Uzès in 1990 for part of Jean-Paul Rappeneau's Cyrano de Bergerac, in Beaucaire in 1994 for Le Hussard sur le toit by the same director (and again with Gérard Depardieu in both cases), and also at Château d'Aujac for certain scenes in Arnaud des Pallières' Michael Kohlaas in 2013, which shows the Cévennes in all their wild magnificence.
+Older historical re-enactments have also taken place in the region: in Uzès in 1990 for part of Jean-Paul Rappeneau's Cyrano de Bergerac, in Beaucaire in 1994 for Le Hussard sur le toit by the same director, and also at Château d'Aujac for certain scenes in Arnaud des Pallières' Michael Kohlaas in 2013, which shows the Cévennes in all their wild magnificence.
 Beaucaire was also the location for parts of Rachid Bouchareb's 2006 filmIndigènes.
 In 2013, Katell Quillévéré chose Alès to direct Suzanne, with Adèle Haenel in the title role.
 In 2022, Michel Grondy will shoot a large part of his film Le Livre des solutions in Le Vigan and Saint-Sauveur-Camprieu, with Pierre Niney in the lead role.
 And the list goes on!
-A number of festivals celebrate the 7th art in the Gard, the most important of which are Itinérance in Alès and DOC-Cévennes in Lasalle, which offer year-round screenings in neighboring towns and villages.
+A number of festivals celebrate the 7th art in the Gard, the most important of which are Itinérancesin Alès and DOC-Cévennes in Lasalle, which offer year-round screenings in neighboring towns and villages.
 Finally, it would be impossible to conclude this section without mentioning a great cinema legend who chose the Gard as his home for many years, Jean-Louis Trintignant, who died in Uzès in 2022.

 Street Art